 The gallbladder stores and concentrates bile during the fasting state.
 Typically, bile is concentrated five times in the gallbladder by absorbing water and small electrolytes: virtually all organic molecules are retained.

-Secretion in the bile is an important route to eliminate cholesterol.
-Free cholesterol is virtually insoluble in aqueous solutions, but in bile, it becomes soluble by bile acids and lipids such as lecithin.
+Secretion in the bile is an essential route to eliminating cholesterol.
+Free cholesterol is virtually insoluble in aqueous solutions, but in bitterness, it becomes soluble by bile acids and lipids such as lecithin.

-Gallstones, most of which are predominantly cholesterol, are the result of processes that allow cholesterol to precipitate out of the solution in the bile.
+Gallstones, most of which are predominantly cholesterol, result from processes that allow cholesterol to precipitate out of the solution in the bile.

 Bile, either from the liver or gallbladder, contains the following substances: